 Reference Difference Remarks Chapter 2 2.6.1 Aircraft are allowed to exceed the 250 knot speed limit where approved by the competent authority for aircraft types, which for technical or safety reasons, cannot maintain this speed.
 SERA.6001.
 2.25.5 'Time checks shall be given at least to the nearest minute.'
 SERA.3401(d)(1) differs from ICAO Annex 11, standard 2.25.5.
 Chapter 3 3.3.4 '(b) Clearances issued by air traffic control units shall provide separation: (1) between all flights in airspace Classes A and B; (2) between IFR flights in airspace Classes C, D and E; (3) between IFR flights and VFR flights in airspace Class C; (4) between IFR flights and special VFR flights; (5) between special VFR flights unless otherwise prescribed by the competent authority; except that, when requested by the pilot of an aircraft and agreed by the pilot of the other aircraft and if so prescribed by the competent authority for the cases listed under (b) above in airspace Classes D and E, a flight may be cleared subject to maintaining own separation in respect of a specific portion of the flight below 3 050 M (10 000 FT) during climb or descent, during day in visual meteorological conditions.'
-SERA.8005(b) introduces this new provision.
 3.7.3.1 (e) Read-back of clearances and safety-related information (1) The flight crew shall read back to the air traffic controller safety-related parts of ATC clearances and instructions which are transmitted by voice.
 The following items shall always be read back: (i) ATC route clearances; (ii) clearances and instructions to enter, land on, take off from, hold short of, cross, taxi and backtrack on any runway; and (iii) runway-in-use, altimeter settings, SSR codes, newly assigned communication channels, level instructions, heading and speed instructions; and (iv) transition levels, whether issued by the controller or contained in ATIS broadcasts.
-SERA.8015(e), specifies (with the addition to ICAO Standard in Annex 11, 3.7.3.1 of the un- derlined text).
 3.7.3.1.1 (2) Other clearances or instructions, including conditional clearances and taxi instructions , shall be read back or acknowledged in a manner to clearly indicate that they have been understood and will be complied with.
 SERA.8015(e)(2) specifies (with the addition to ICAO Standard in Annex 11, 3.7.3.1.1 of the underlined text).
 3 SERA.5010 Special VFR in control zones Special VFR flights may be authorised to operate within a control zone, subject to an ATC clearance.
 Except when permitted by the competent authority for helicopters in special cases such as medical flights, search and rescue operations and fire-fighting, the following additional conditions shall be applied: (a) by the pilot: (1) clear of cloud and with the surface in sight; (2) the flight visibility is not less than 1 500 M or, for helicopters, not less than 800 M; (3) at speed of 140 KT IAS or less to give adequate opportunity to observe other traffic and any obstacles in time to avoid a collision; and (b) by ATC: (1) during day only, unless otherwise permitted by the competent authority; (2) the ground visibility is not less than 1 500 M or, for helicopters, not less than 800 M; SERA.5010 introduces this new provision.
+Appendix 2, 3.1 Waypoints designated by a five-alphanumeric name-code can be used for ATC purposes, during the execution of the related terminal flight procedure (SID/STAR/IAP).
+In line with AltMoC for AMC1 SECTION IV, part (c)(1), of EU 373/2017, Part-FPD, AP- PENDIX 1.